juanmanuel0963/golang_aws_terraform_jenkins/README.md

 <!-- BEGIN_TF_DOCS -->
-# Creating AWS infrastructure with Terraform and API backend microservices with Golang
+# Creating AWS infrastructure as code with Terraform and backend API microservices with Golang
 This repo contains a complete AWS platform created with Terraform syntax and an API backend composed of RESTful and gRPC microservices written in Golang.

 <img src="architecture_diagram.png"/>